jeffzhengye/idx/README.md

 + `IdxSimplified`
   + KVPs of Traditional Chinese and Simplified Chinese characters

++ `IdxSimplifiedMicro`
+  + Subset of `IdxSimplified` where keys never equal values.
+  + 78% smaller than `IdxSimplified`, but accurate character detection is limited.

 + `IdxTraditional`
   + KVPs of Simplified Chinese and Traditional Chinese characters
   + ordered by key length, descending